 These moments in company history are notable.
 In my opinion, it shows the blueprint of success for a content creation company.
 I was actually a fan of their blog as well, and there's one post I liked that concentrates on content expectations.
 It was very informative and pro-writer!

 Landing Jobs and Pay at WriterAccess

 I didn’t get a job yet.
 Pay is done through Paypal twice a month, according to the site.
 An account must have at least $10 before money can be withdrawn.

-In general, jobs completed and submitted for pay at the end of the month will be paid between the 7th and 9th of the following month.
-Those submitted for pay half way through the month, the 15th, will be paid between the 22nd and 24th.
+In general, jobs completed and submitted for payment at the end of the month will be paid between the 7th and 9th of the following month.
+Those submitted for pay halfway through the month, the 15th, will be paid between the 22nd and 24th.

 Pros and Cons of WriterAccess